mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 Shortly after this, I witnessed the following conversation between two employees:

 >**Employee A**: You effectively are still getting the gift.
-You still receive compensation in stock awards.
 Cuts like this increase the value of Google's stock.
-You can sell your shares and buy any present you choose.
+You can sell your stock grants and buy any present you choose.
 >
 >**Employee B**: If I told my wife that I wasn't buying her a Christmas gift, but she could use the money in our shared bank account to buy whatever she wanted, that wouldn't go over well.
 >
->**Employee A**: You're in a *business relationship* with Google.
+>**Employee A**: You're in a **business** relationship with Google.
 If you're disappointed that Google isn't "romancing" you with gifts akin to those you buy your wife, you have a misguided notion of the relationship.

 Google does a lot to build a sense of community in employees.
 To make us feel that we're not just employees, but that we *are* Google.

 That conversation made me realize that I'm *not* Google.
-I provide Google a service for which I am paid money.
+I provide a service for Google in exchange for money.

 If Google and I have a business relationship that exists to serve each side's interests, why was I spending time on all these tasks that served Google's interests instead of my own?

 # Optimizing for promotion

+The holiday gift awakening made me change strategy.
+If Google was offering incentives to do work, then that's just what I'd do.
+Or rather, that's *exclusively* what I'd do.

+In early 2017, I was assigned to take over a legacy component from our sister team in India.
+But the system was a maintenance nightmare because it was largely undocumented and tightly coupled with a bunch of other systems that the other team still owned.

-The timing was also right.
-Through some weird horse-trading, my team ended up with some .
-I know, I'll do a from-scratch rewrite!
+I'll do a from-scratch rewrite!

+The system originally took a team of three a year to write.
+I only had six months until the next performance review, so I decided to

+My quality bar for code dropped from, "Will we be able to maintain this for the next 5 years?" to, "Can I keep this running until performance reviews are finalized?"

-Conducting interviews?
-Helping with recruiting?
-I went from 1-2 interviews a week and recruiting visits to my alma mater to 0 interviews a week and deleting all emails from the Google recruiter for my college.
+I went from 1-2 interviews a week to zero.
+I used to regularly return to my alma mater for recruiting visits, but now I just deleted all emails from the campus recruiter for my school.

 There were two bright interns on my team who wanted to integrate their summer project with my my work.
 No, absolutely not.

 I ignored all team emails that weren't directly related to my project.
-Halfway through my project, they decided to do a big handoff of our legacy components to another team.
+Halfway through my project, management decided to do a big handoff of our legacy components to another team.
 It was tedious, unsexy work, and I didn't help with any of it.

-Normally I would document how I did this because dozens of teams will come by.
-But documenting other teams' work wouldn't get me promoted.
-It would only take away time I could spend on launch-critical things.
+But it worked.
+We delivered the project on schedule, just before performance reviews began.
+Time to receive my promotion!

 # Moment of truth

-"I'm afraid it's bad news," my manager told me at our meeting for revealing the promotion committee's decision.
+"I'm afraid it's bad news," my manager told me.

+During every performance cycle, the managers within each division have to get together to agree on "calibration ratings" for their direct reports.
+Mine was "Superb," the highest possible rating, given to only ~5% of employees each cycle.

-My calibration rating was "Superb," the highest possible rating.
-Only ~5% of employees get this rating.
-The promotion committee agreed that my past six months demonstrated an ability to perform at the level of a senior software engineer.
-But the past six months was the *only* time they thought I showed this, so it wasn't long enough to get promoted.
-This was despite performance ratings of "Exceeds Expectations" or "Strongly Exceeds Expectations" for the past two years straight.
+The promotion committee agreed that my past six months demonstrated that I could do work at the caliber of a Google Senior Software Engineer.
+But it was the *only* time in my Google career that I showed this, so they didn't think it was enough of a track record to merit a promotion.
+This was despite ratings of "Exceeds Expectations" or "Strongly Exceeds Expectations" for the past two years straight.

+# Time to leave

-I had decided to leave before I found out the decision.
+Before I found out my promotion decision, I had already decided to leave.
 People say that every promotion level becomes exponentially harder.
 I wasn't looking forward to

 Everyone was telling me that I did great work, but I wasn't proud of any of it.
 I didn't consider it good engineering and I don't think it best served Google.

 # Getting promoted eventually
+TODO: Cut this section?

 I don't mean to imply that the only people who get promoted at Google are conniving ladder climbers.